deadprocess/Taschenrechner/README.md

 # Taschenrechner
+[DE]
 Ein simpler Taschenrechner, geschrieben in Swift als Konsolen-Applikation.

+[EN]
-A simple calculator writtin in swift.
+A simple calculator written in swift.
 It is a console app.